School Bus Driver

 Best Rated

-Asked by Nikki almost 10 years ago
+Asked by Yvonne over 10 years ago

-Asked by Frustrated Parent about 10 years ago
+Asked by nar over 10 years ago

 Can a bus driver refuse a child that was assigned to there bus that is required to carry a epi pen?
 Can they also refuse transport this child.
 In the event of emergency with this child can they use there union right to refuse transport and medical at

-Asked by amber over 10 years ago
+Asked by amber about 11 years ago

 Tough questions.
 Legally, if a child is having an issue such as an allergic reaction and the child has an epi-pen on themselves, we are trained to help the child administer the epi-pen to themselves (in the form of putting their hand around the epi-pen and guiding it to the right spot so that the medicine is delivered appropriately).
 That being said, if your child has a severe enough allergy that the bus driver is simply not comfortable with handling it (as can be the case with severe bee sting or peanut allergies) the driver does have the discretion to advise you to seek other types of transportation.
 They can go to their supervisors and try to work with you to find alternate modes of transportation for your child.
 It may be that the child needs to be on a special education bus.
 As it is, I have a child who is a diabetic on my bus (also a very common issue) and I am in the process of speaking to qualified nurses and doctors on the best way to help this child should their sugar drop.
 I advise you to take it to the bus garage and see what they say.

-Asked by Amanda over 10 years ago
+Asked by Michael. over 10 years ago